Do you wonder how high the Median wage Switzerland-wide and what salary you can expect?

 Have you ever wondered what the median wage in Switzerland is by age and gender?

-A recent study shows that the Median wage in Switzerland in 2020 at around CHF 6'665 gross per month which results in an annual salary of CHF 78,456.
+The latest study by the Federal Statistical Office (FSO) from 2024 shows that the Median wage in Switzerland in 2022 at CHF 6,788 gross per month which results in an annual salary of CHF 81,456.

-And as far as the breakdown of the median wage by age is concerned, Swiss workers earn in the Age 30 on average about CHF 5'989 per month.
+And as far as the breakdown of the median wage by age is concerned, Swiss workers earn in the Age from 30 - 39 years median around CHF 6,600 per month (women and men combined, each for a full-time position).

-Below you will find further examples of the median wage in Switzerland by gender and by age (data from 2020):
+Below you will find more detailed examples of the median salary in Switzerland by gender and age (data from the Swiss Salary Structure Survey 2022):

 Of course, these figures may vary depending on your industry and experience, but they can still be a useful reference for your next salary negotiation.
 If you would like to go into more detail to get a better idea of the Income distribution in Switzerland use the median wage calculator above.